dotnet/aspnetcore/docs/Helix.md

 ## How to skip tests on helix
 There are two main ways to opt out of helix
 - Skipping the entire test project via `<BuildHelixPayload>false</BuildHelixPayload>` in csproj (the default value for this is IsTestProject).
-This will
 - Skipping an individual test via `[SkipOnHelix]` which might require including a compile reference to: `<Compile Include="$(SharedSourceRoot)test\xunit\SkipOnHelixAttribute.cs" />`

 Make sure to file an issue for any skipped tests and include that in a comment next to either of these